neopragma/cobol-samples/README.md

 - [IFEVAL](IFEVAL-notes.md) ...use IF/ELSE and EVALUATE for conditional logic?
 - [COND88](COND88-notes.md) ...work with _condition names_ (or 88-level data items)?
+- [NOTBOOL](NOTBOOL-notes.md) ...work with legacy workarounds for boolean values?

 ## Working with datasets